aiven/aiven-docs/docs/products/postgresql/get-started.md

 ## Configure a service

-Configure your service if the default service setup doesn't meet your needs.
+Edit your service settings if the default service configuration doesn't meet your needs.

 <Tabs groupId="group1">
 <TabItem value="1" label="Console" default>